Explosion: Astronomical

 Among the largest known explosions in the universe are supernovae, which occur after the end of life of some types of stars.
-Solar flares are an example of a common, much less energetic explosion on the Sun, and presumably on most other stars as well.
+Solar flares are an example of common, much less energetic, explosions on the Sun, and presumably on most other stars as well.
 The energy source for solar flare activity comes from the tangling of magnetic field lines resulting from the rotation of the Sun's conductive plasma.
-Another type of large astronomical explosion occurs when a very large meteoroid or an asteroid impacts the surface of another object, such as a planet.
+Another type of large astronomical explosion occurs when a meteoroid or an asteroid impacts the surface of another object, or explodes in its atmosphere, such as a planet.
+This occurs because the two objects are moving at very high speed relative to each other (a minimum of 11.2 km/s for an Earth impacting body).
 For example, the Tunguska event of 1908 is believed to have resulted from a meteor air burst.

 Black hole mergers, likely involving binary black hole systems, are capable of radiating many solar masses of energy into the universe in a fraction of a second, in the form of a gravitational wave.
-This is capable of transmitting ordinary energy and destructive forces to nearby objects, but in the vastness of space, nearby objects are usually rare.
-The gravitational wave observed on 21 May 2019, known as GW190521, produced a merger signal of about 100 ms duration, during which time is it estimated to have radiated away 9 solar masses in the form of gravitational energy.
+This is capable of transmitting ordinary energy and destructive forces to nearby objects, but in the vastness of space, nearby objects are rare.
+The gravitational wave observed on 21 May 2019, known as GW190521, produced a merger signal of about 100 ms duration, during which time is it estimated to have radiated away nine solar masses in the form of gravitational energy.